drsalonsogil/montecarbo/README.md

 *                                                          *
 ************************************************************

-MonteCarbo is a open-source bash script that requires:
+MonteCarbo is an open-source bash script that requires:

 -Fortran compiler f95